 Exhibitions and Publications

-Claudia Westermann's works have been widely exhibited and presented, including at the Venice Biennale (Architecture), the Moscow International Film Festival, ISEA Symposium for the Electronic Arts, the Center for Art and Media (ZKM) in Karlsruhe, Germany, the Yanping Art Harvest in Fujian, China.
-The recently completed project ‘Appetite for Deconstruction’ for the Michigan State University's Museum involves collaborations with researchers in Art, Cybernetics (American Society for Cybernetics), Industrial Design, and Environmental Science (XJTLU).
+Claudia Westermann's works have been widely exhibited and presented, including at the Venice Biennale (Architecture), the Moscow International Film Festival, ISEA Symposium for the Electronic Arts, and the Center for Art and Media (ZKM) in Karlsruhe, Germany.
+The project ‘Appetite for Deconstruction’ for the Michigan State University's Museum involves collaborations with researchers in Art, Cybernetics (American Society for Cybernetics), Industrial Design, and Environmental Science (XJTLU).
 It comprises research into the use of biomaterials in resonant product and environmental design.
 The work involved the translation of electrical signals of fungi into generative music and was exhibited at the Michigan State University’s Science Gallery from September 2022 to February 2023.
+Her portfolio also includes interactive public art installation, such as Seats for Seeing, which was installed within a rural context in Fujian province, China, in 2019, and the project Symphony of the Everyday – Sunset Sonata, shown in the context of the 2024 Dianchi Art Season, Kunming, Yunnan, China.

 Recent publications include numerous single-authored as well as co-authored papers in internationally recognised, top-ranked journals, e.g. 'The art of conversation: design cybernetics and its ethics' published in 2020 in the SCI journal Kybernetes.
 Likewise, they include book contributions, e.g. the chapter `A Poetics of Designing' in the book Design Cybernetics, published by Springer in 2019, and invited essays, e.g., ‘Chinese Landscape Aesthetics: the Exchange and Nurturing of Emotions’ published in the book New Horizons: Eight Perspectives on Chinese Landscape Architecture Today that was featured by the American Society of Landscape Architects as one of the best books of 2020.
 The CRAC collective edited a special issue of Technoetic Arts themed ‘Projected Interiorities.’
 This issue, published in 2022, includes the co-authored article ‘Practising collectivity: Performing public space in everyday China.’
 The editorial ‘Turning queries into questions: For a plurality of perspectives in the age of AI and other frameworks with limited (mind)sets’, also for Technoetic Arts, was published at the beginning of September 2023.